jrick/buildmodes/README.md

 ==========

-This repo demonstrates statically linking and calling Go code from other languages.
+This repo demonstrates statically linking and calling Go code from a non-Go project.
 It requires Go 1.5 or higher, which will introduce additional [execution modes](https://docs.google.com/document/d/1nr-TQHw_er6GOQRsF6T43GGhFDelrAP0NqSS_00RgZQ/edit?pli=1) to allow programs written in other languages to statically or dynamically link to and call Go code using the system C ABI.